islamhaqq/UnrealEngineDeepDive/README.md

 ### Gameplay Tags

 Although Gameplay Tags is not exclusive to GAS, it handles the "conditional flag checking" of abilities.
+It is a simple system that allows you to tag objects with arbitrary hierarchical strings.
+An object can have both the Damage.Fire and Damage.Fire.Fireball tags.

+### Gameplay Effects